-- 16. Should marketing assets be maintained as nonproduced, then consistent guidance is recommended in the SNA and BPM.
+17. Should marketing assets be maintained as nonproduced, then consistent guidance is recommended in the SNA and BPM.
 Currently, the 2008 SNA and BPM6 do not include full and consistent guidance on how to record marketing assets and transactions related to marketing assets.
 Actually, the issue is wider than just marketing assets as the 2008 SNA and BPM6 fall short of providing clear recommendation for transactions related to all nonproduced non-financial assets other than natural resources.
-For example, as part of the update of the 2008 SNA, discussion on explicit payments for acquiring certain types of information (called observable phenomena) when determining which costs should be included in the sum of cost approach when calculating the value of Gross Fixed Capital Formation (GFCF) in data.6 - a.
-Payments for the Use of a Marketing Asset (Franchise Fee) - 17.
-The 2008 SNA does not give specific advice on how to record franchise fees or more broadly how to record payments for nonproduced non-financial assets other than natural resources.
-However, BPM6 paragraph 10.140 does offer guidance on franchise fees, stating that
+For example, as part of the update of the 2008 SNA, discussion on explicit payments for acquiring certain types of information (called observable phenomena) when determining which costs should be included in the sum of cost approach when calculating the value of Gross Fixed Capital Formation (GFCF) in data.

-5 See 2008 SNA paragraph 10.100.
+&lt;sup>5 See 2008 SNA, paragraph 10.100.
 See also OECD Handbook on Deriving Capital Measures of IPP.
 If the license to reproduce does not meet the asset requirements of the 2008 SNA, then the costs of acquiring them are recorded as intermediate consumption.